Gender inequality in China: Extracurricular self-development

 Institutions and activities for self-improvement have emerged in China, particularly in urban centers.
 These training activities may foster skills relevant to the job market or focus on self-realization.
-Many women in China participate such activities, particularly those related to emotional well-being and psychotherapy.
+Many women in China participate in such activities, particularly those related to emotional well-being and psychotherapy.
 However, access to these activities is limited by gender.
 Women often consider their self-improvement as limited to their lives before marriage, since after marriage (unlike men) their main role is caring for children or parents.

 Patriarchy in China refers to the history and prevalence of male dominance in Chinese society and culture, although patriarchy is not exclusive to Chinese culture and exists all over the world.

 Patriarchy in China is a historically male-dominated cultural phenomenon.
 From Confucianism to modern times, patriarchy is deeply rooted in Chinese society.
 Traditionally, men dominated the family and society, while women were expected to be subservient to their fathers, husbands, and sons.
 However, over time, Chinese society has undergone tremendous changes, including the elevation of women's status and the gradual dilution of traditional customs.
 In contemporary China, although men still dominate the political and military spheres, women have begun to gain almost equal economic power.
 However, some traditional attitudes and practices, such as forced abortions and social pressure on "leftover women" (women who remain unmarried past the age of 25), remain a challenge.